arturbartecki/skygate-challenge-chapter-1/README.md

 4. Now go to http://127.0.0.1:8000/api/exam/exam-sheets/ or http://127.0.0.1:8000/api/exam/exam-tasks/ .
 To access data you will need to log in.
 Fixtures contains 5 users with different data.
 Users(format login:password): admin:testpassword, student1:testpassword , student2:testpassword , teacher1:testpassword, teacher2:testpassword
 5. User admin:testpassword has access to http://127.0.0.1:8000/admin

-* Endpoints:
+* Endpoints(Views that shows details and list without filtering objects are editable only by owners (other users can only see data)):
     1. Exam Sheets:
-    Views that shows details and list without filtering objects are editable only by owners (other users can only see data).
         - http://127.0.0.1:8000/api/exam/exam-sheets/ - returns list of exam sheets that logged user owns (request.user=owner), and that are not archived (is_archived=False), POST request creates new object with owner=request.user.
 Accepts queryparam student which shows list of sheets with given user.
         - http://127.0.0.1:8000/api/exam/exam-sheets/archive - returns list of exam sheets that logged user owns, and that are archived (is_archived=True)
         - http://127.0.0.1:8000/api/exam/exam-sheets/nofilter - returns list of exam sheets without filtering out